jmbh/jmbh.github.io/about.md

 permalink: /about/
 ---

-### More Information

 Hi, I recently graduated from a master's in Methodology and Statistics Utrecht University, The Netherlands.
-I am interested in cognitive science, statistical modeling, network analysis and philosophy of science.
+I am interested in cognitive science, statistical modeling, network science and philosophy of science.

-### Contact me
+### Contact
 ![_config.yml]({{ site.baseurl }}/images/email.png)